designdegenerate/designdegenerate/README.md

 #### Linktomyself
 (add image here)

 Linktomyself is a public homepage in a world where our digital life is spread across multiple platforms.
 Instead of replicating features of other services, it focuses solely on the most essential: name, bio, a list of links, and a gallery of favourite things such as Movies or Books with an optional link to a dedicated social platform (e.g IMDB, GoodReads).
 It has a clean and fully responsive design with dark mode support with a selection of color schemes for personalization.
+I’m currently working on launching it.

 [View this project](https://github.com/designdegenerate/linktomyself-frontend)

 #### What if We Designed Novels?